Nick-Quast-Personal/C-sharp-Design-Patterns/factory-method-design-pattern/README.md

 Question: Which store would you like to order from?
 (NY or Chicago): ny

-   Ordering from New York Pizza Store.
+   Ordering from the New York Pizza Store.

 Question: What pizza would you like? (cheese or pepperoni): pepperoni

+ Your Pizza is being prepared...

  --- Watch your progress ---

 ...Preparing New York Pepperoni Pizza (thin crust, pepperoni) ......Baking New York Pepperoni Pizza
-.........Cutting into traditional triangle slices ............Placing New York Pepperoni Pizza in official Coach Beard's PizzaStore box
+.........Cutting into traditional triangle slices ............Placing New York Pepperoni Pizza in official Coach Beard's PizzaStore box.

+ --- Order Up! ---

+ --- Your order is ready! ---

  Enjoy your pizza!

+Question: Would you like to order another pizza? (yes/no): no

+Thank you for visiting Coach Beard's Pizza Store!
+See you again soon!
 ```